tjhei/cracks/README.md

 # How to run

 You need to install deal.II (see http://www.dealii.org) with external dependencies p4est and Trilinos.
+Minimum required version for deal.II is 9.5.
 Then configure with:

 ```
   cmake -D DEAL_II_DIR=/your/dealii-installation/ .